Lifelong Ensemble Learning based on Multiple Representations for Few-Shot Object Recognition: Related Work

 Classical studies focused on handcrafted 3D object descriptors to capture the geometric essence of objects and generate a compact and uniform representation for a given 3D object~\cite{Relate02}.
 For instance, Wohlkinger and Vincze~\cite{Relate03} proposed Ensemble of Shape Function (ESF) to encode geometrical characteristics of an object using an ensemble of ten 64-bin histograms of angles, point distances, and area shape functions.
 In \cite{Relate04}, Viewpoint Feature Histogram (VFH) was presented for 3D object classification that encodes geometrical information and viewpoint.
 Kasaei et al.,~\cite{Relate05} introduced an object descriptor called Global Orthographic Object Descriptor (GOOD) built to be robust, descriptive and efficient to compute and use.
 For a detailed review of various handcrafted object descriptors, we refer the reader to a comprehensive review by Carvalho and Wangenheim \cite{Relate02}.

-In addition to handcrafted descriptors, there are several (Bayesian or deep) learning-based approaches to encode different properties of objects.
+In addition to handcrafted descriptors, there are several (Bayesian or deep) learning based approaches to encode different properties of objects.
 In the case of Bayesian learning based features, Kasaei et al.,~\cite{Relate06} extended Latent Dirichlet Allocation (LDA) and introduced Local-LDA, which is able to learn structural semantic features for each category independently.
 Ayoubi et al.,~\cite{Relate07} extended the local-LDA and introduced Local-HDP, a non-parametric hierarchical Bayesian approach for 3D object categorization.
-In particular, the advantages of handcrafted features and the learning-based structural-semantic features have been considered in such LDA-based approaches.
+In particular, the advantages of handcrafted features and the learning-based structural semantic features have been considered in such LDA-based approaches.

-Deep learning based object representation methods can learn a descriptive representation of the objects in either supervised~\cite{Relate26}, or unsupervised~\cite{Relate09} fashions.
-These approaches can be categorized into three different categories according to their input: \textit{volume-based}, \textit{point-based}, and \textit{view-based} approaches.
-Several studies showed that, among these approaches, view-based methods are the most effective in 3D object recognition~\cite{Relate10}.
-In particular, view-based methods render different 2D images of a 3D object by projecting the object’s points onto 2D planes~\cite{Relate11}.
-The obtained views are then used for training the network \cite{Relate12}.
-These methods often require a large number of data, and long training time to achieve satisfactory results.
-To overcome these limitations, transfer learning approaches have been suggested~{~\cite{Relate13,Relate27}}.
-In this paper, we consider both handcrafted descriptors and multi-view deep transfer-learning-based representations in the context of lifelong ensemble learning for 3D object recognition.
+Deep learning based object representation methods can learn a descriptive representation of the objects in either supervised~\cite{Relate26}, or unsupervised~\cite{Relate09} fashions.~{These approaches can be classified into three different categories based on their input: \textit{volume-based}, \textit{point-based}, and \textit{view-based} approaches.
+Voxel-based and point-based methods employ different representations for 3D objects—3D meshes and collections of unordered points, respectively.
+Both approaches commonly utilize 3D networks to tackle the challenge of 3D object recognition.
+While these 3D networks comprehensively capture the inherent spatial information within these objects, their practicality is hindered by the high computational costs involved~\cite{INTR_zhou2019multi}.
+Contrary to voxel-based and point-based techniques, view-based methods are the most effective in 3D object recognition~\cite{Relate10}.
+View-based methods render different 2D images of a 3D object by projecting the object’s points onto 2D planes~\cite{Relate11}.
+The obtained views are then used to train the network \cite{Relate12}.
+Compared to the previous two methods, view-based approaches are able to contribute to the enhancement of computational efficiency.
+However, within the traditional deep training process, these methods often require a large number of data, and long training time to achieve satisfactory results.} To overcome these limitations, transfer learning approaches have been suggested~{~\cite{Relate13, Relate27}}.